+(Signed) "Caroline Levitt"

-(Signed) "Caroline Levitt"(Signed) "Dennis J. McGonigle"Caroline LevittDennis J. McGoniglePresident & Chief Compliance Officer (and signing as chief executive officer)Director (and signing as chief financial officer)SEI Investments Canada CompanySEI Investments Canada Companyas Manager and on behalf of the Fundsas Manager and on behalf of the Funds
+Caroline Levitt President & Chief Compliance Officer (and signing as chief executive officer) SEI Investments Canada Company as Manager and on behalf of the Funds (Signed) "Dennis J. McGonigle"

+Dennis J. McGonigle Director (and signing as chief financial officer) SEI Investments Canada Company as Manager and on behalf of the Funds